cerebralideas/Cerebral-Coding-Guide/css-guide.md

 	A. Never mix spaces and tabs; this is the **law**!

 	B. If you are starting a project, and you have a choice, **USE TABS**.
+I personally believe tabs give more control to those that adopt the project.
+Many code editors and IDE's are now allowing users to customize the width of a tab.

-		*For readability and if your editor allows, I recommend setting your editor's tab size to be equivalent to four spaces.*
+		For readability, and if your editor allows, I recommend setting your editor's tab size to be equivalent to four spaces.
+This will help align multi-line declarations and conditions.

-	C. Never leave whitespace at line ends.
+	C. Never leave whitespace at line ends or within blank lines.

 	D. If your editor supports it, always work with the "show invisibles" setting turned on.
 The benefits of this practice are: